tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 ## <a id="section3">III.
 A better Object literal

-Let's get our circle object moving and boucing now:
+Let's get our circle object moving and bouncing now:

 **Add the following to classes.js:**